kratsg/TheAccountant/README.md

   -f, --force              Overwrite previous directory if it exists.
                            (default: False)
+  --version                show program's version number and exit --mode {class, branch}   Run using branch access mode or class access mode.
+                           See TheAccountant/wiki/Access-Mode for more
+                           information (default: class)
-  --version                show program's version number and exit --direct                 Run your jobs locally. (default: direct) --prooflite              Run your jobs using ProofLite (default: direct) --grid                   Run your jobs on the grid. (default: direct)
+  --direct                 Run your jobs locally. (default: direct) --prooflite              Run your jobs using ProofLite (default: direct) --grid                   Run your jobs on the grid. (default: direct)